attack-community/website/event.md

 # Ninth EU MITRE ATT&CK® Community Workshop 2 June 2022

 The ninth EU ATT&CK Community Workshop took place on 2 June 2022.
-The slides are available here: "https://web.tresorit.com/l/21biO#s0gSRpNqESAx_HiKS-OSxw"
+The presentations are available on the following link:
+<a href=" https://web.tresorit.com/l/21biO#s0gSRpNqESAx_HiKS-OSxw"> Slide decks from the ninth EU ATT&CK workshop.</a>

 ## Agenda